Cultured Guru Logo

 • If using fresh pressed juice I suggest heating it to 145° F for a few minutes then cooling before using.
 This ensures no wild microbes get introduced into the kombucha.

-• The juice ratio is slightly adjustable.
+• The juice ratio per bottle is slightly adjustable.
 The best ratio for lower sugar is 3 parts kombucha and 1 part juice.
-For slightly sweeter, as with this recipe, I do half kombucha half juice.
+For slightly sweeter, I do half kombucha half juice.

 Did you make this recipe?